 \paragraph{Baselines} We train a basic supervised model (a Bi-LSTM with attention from OpenNMT \citep{opennmt}), to assess the impact of the size of parallel training data.
 We compare our models to the five baselines from \citet{rao-tetreault-2018}, and to the best performing formality style transfer methods that report results on the datasets we use.
-These are mentioned in Sec.~\ref{s:intro} and summarised as follows.
-Bi-directional FT~\citep{niu-multi}; CPLS~\citep{shang-2019}; GPT-CAT~\citep{wang-harn}; S2S-SLS(GPT-2)~\citep{wang-form}; Transformer (data augmentation)~\citep{zhang-parallel}; TS$\rightarrow$CP~\citep{Abhilasha-2020}; Chawla's \citep{chawla--semi}.
-Since supervised methods significantly outperform unsupervised approaches, results for the latter are in the Appendix.
+These are mentioned in Section~\ref{s:intro} and summarised as follows: Bi-directional FT~\citep{niu-multi}, CPLS~\citep{shang-2019}, GPT-CAT~\citep{wang-harn}, S2S-SLS (GPT-2)~\citep{wang-form}, Transformer (data augmentation)~\citep{zhang-parallel}, TS$\rightarrow$CP~\citep{Abhilasha-2020}, and Chawla's \citep{chawla--semi}.
+Since supervised methods significantly outperform unsupervised approaches, results for the latter are not considered as the baseline in our experiment..
 Disentanglement-based methods are not included since \citet{lample2019multipleattribute} provide evidence that they are surpassed.

-\paragraph{Results} Table~\ref{citation-results} reports a selection of our models and previous state-of-the-art work.\footnote{All results (and sample outputs) are in the Appendix.} Additionally, Fig.~\ref{fig:evaluations} shows the HM score of x\%-sized training sets on the E\&M domain (F\&R in Appendix).
-Increasing trainset size from 10\% to 50\% has a greater boost on GPT-2-based models than BART's.
-Overall, BART-based models perform better.